 Choosing your pathway

 We will work closely with you when choosing your pathway and modules within that pathway to ensure that your degree is best suited to your interests and future ambitions.
 We’ll help you from the beginning to pick modules and a theme to get you where you want to go.
-You will be guided and supported by our Director of Student Experience in making your decision about which pathway to follow.
+You'll be guided and supported by our Director of Student Experience in making your decision about which pathway to follow.

 There are two types of pathways for you to choose from:

 The pathway you choose will be shown on your personalised Higher Education Achievement Report (HEAR).